faizan-m/faizan-m.github.io/projects.md

 aside:
   toc: true
 ---
-(This section does not include research projects which can be found in the [Experience](https://faizan-m.github.io/experience.html) section)
+(This section does not include some research projects which can be found in the [Experience](https://faizan-m.github.io/experience.html) section)

 ## Trinity College International Fire Fighting Robot Contest
 ### (Project Management, ROS, C++, Python, Micro-controllers)